mughis369/Indeed-Job-Scraper/README.md

 random_user_agent

-*chromedriver should be placed in the directory as indeed.py*
+*chromedriver should be placed in the same directory as indeed.py*